bonus85/tilt-editor/README.md

 A .tilt file is an uncompressed .zip file with an additional header.
 The zip contains the following files: A thumbnail PNG, the brush stroke data in a custom binary format (data.sketch), and a JSON metadata file.

-Note that the tool is in very early development.
-The exported .tilt file from a json specification does not work as intended.
-The stroke is drawn, but all but one vector disappears when the stroke is completed.
+The script can generate a new .tilt file from a json template.
+Only stroke color, brush size and point position is supported currently.
+For some reason, the generated tilt file does not behave as expected if two adjacent points in a stroke are too far from each other.
+For this reason, the generator will add extra points so that the maximum distance between two points is `0.5`.